 Children should not play on or near driveways.
 Teach them how to watch out for vehicles backing out of driveways and parking spots.
-Never back out of a driveway without checking around your vehicle for a small child.
+Never back out of a driveway without

-HITCHING & RIDE: Jumping onto the backs of vehicles is dangerous and should be strictly forbidden.
-Talk to your children
+HITCHING A RIDE: Jumping onto the backs of vehicles is dangerous and should be strictly forbidden.
+Talk to your children about the risks.